-The following soccer drills focus on dribbling and close ball control.
-Many of these drills unlike passing drills can be done by young players practicing on their own.
-Aim to focus on quality and accuracy to begin with rather than speed.
-When dribbling the ball try to look up as often as possible to get used to being aware of who is around and whether a pass can be made.
+Kids soccer drills to focus on improving a players dribbling ability and close ball control.
+Many of these soccer training drills unlike passing drills can be done by young players practicing on their own.
+Aim to focus on quality and accuracy to begin with rather than speed and try to look up as often as possible to get used to being aware of other players.

-The following soccer football drills target shooting skills.
 Shooting is probably the most fun part of football training and players from all positions enjoy shooting practice.
 Being able to strike the ball properly is important with the most popular conventional technique being to strike the ball with the laces.
-Again, focus on quality and accuracy before trying to take the shot under pressure as would be required in a match situation.
+Again, focus on quality and accuracy before trying to take the shot under pressure in a match situation.
 Players should approach the ball at an angle and kick with the laces following through the ball keeping the foot firm throughout.

 The following football drills are aimed at improving ball control.
 There is likely to be some cross over between the football skills of the control type soccer drills and the passing or dribbling drills.

-The following soccer drills are specifically aimed at improving goalkeeping skills.
-The goalkeeper is often overlooked in training sessions and setting up some specific goalkeeping drills will build confidence and help the keeper feel valued.
+The following soccer drills are specifically aimed at improving goalkeeping skills and goalkeeper training.
+The goalkeeper is often overlooked in training sessions and setting up some specific goalkeeping drills will build confidence and help the goal keeper feel valued.

 The following football drills are designed for 2 players to play against another pair.
 They are ideal for getting all players involved and in contact with the ball yet retaining a competitive small side games approach to coaching.

-One to one Football Coaching - Back yard football drills.
+Teach your child the basics with our progressive football drills that are easily practiced in a small back garden.
 These football drills are specially devised for parents to use when working one to one with their son or daughter.
 They start very simple and get progressively more difficult.
 Ideal for training in your back yard or local park.
 Very little if any football equipment is required.